qwc-services/qwc-services.github.io/src/release_notes/QWC2UpgradeNotes.md

 *Note*: These changes are only relevant for custom plugin code.
 No configuration change is necessary.

 - The `InputContainer` component has been moved to `qwc2/components/widgets/`.
-- The `Icon` component has been moved to `qwc2/components/widgets/`.
 - The `ModalDialog` component has been moved to `qwc2/components/widgets/`.
 - The `PopupMenu` component has been moved to `qwc2/components/widgets/`.
 - The `ReCaptchaWidget` component has been moved to `qwc2/components/widgets/`.